 - 1 vine ripe tomato diced and seeds removed

-- 3 tbsp jalapeño pepper diced (approx. 1 jalapeño)
+- 3 tablespoon jalapeño pepper diced (approx. 1 jalapeño)

 - Make sure the shrimp is thawed, peeled and deveined, then place it on a cutting board and chop it into bite-sized pieces.
-Place it into a large bowl, along with the onion, lime juice and 1/2 tsp salt.
+Place it into a large bowl, along with the onion, lime juice and ½ teaspoon salt.